Tia Mowry: Career

 Mowry and her sister began entering pageants and talent shows while their family was stationed at Fort Hood, Texas.
 Mowry's mom Darlene removed the twins from the early 90s R&B girl group Voices after a disagreement with management prior to the release of their debut album.
 At age 12, they convinced their mother to move to California with them so they could pursue acting.
 She agreed, on the condition that they land an acting job within the first month of their stay.
-In 1990, their family moved to California permanently, settling in Los Angeles, and she and her sister began appearing in commercials and small roles.
+In 1990, their family moved to California permanently, settling in Los Angeles, and Mowry and her sister began appearing in commercials and small roles.

-She is well known for playing Tia Landry, a twin separated at birth and reunited with her sister as a teenager in the show Sister, Sister.
-The series was developed for them after a producer spotted them on the set of Full House, a show on which their brother made regular appearances.
+Mowry is well known for playing Tia Landry, a twin separated at birth and reunited with her sister as a teenager in the show Sister, Sister.
+The series was developed for Mowry and her real life twin sister, Tamera, after a producer spotted them on the set of Full House, a show on which their brother Tahj made regular appearances.
+Mowry and her sister are both singers and showcased their vocal abilities on episodes of Sister Sister, singing covers of "You Can't Hurry Love" and "Amazing Grace", as well as "I'm Going Down", which Tamera performed solo.
+They also sang the show's theme song during season five and six.
 Sister, Sister was initially on ABC but was cancelled by the network after two years and picked up by The WB, where it ran for another four years.
-During its run, they guest-starred on the Sister, Sister crossover episode of The Jamie Foxx Show and appeared on an episode of their brother Tahj Mowry's sitcom Smart Guy and did voice-over work for the Kids' WB series Detention.
+During its run, they guest-starred on the Sister, Sister crossover episode of The Jamie Foxx Show, appeared on an episode of their brother Tahj's sitcom Smart Guy, and did voice-over work for the Kids' WB series Detention.
+On the Blue's Clues episode titled "Blue's Birthday", which aired in 1998, Mowry and her sister make a cameo appearance as two of the celebrities wishing Blue a happy birthday.
+Their only line is said in unison: "Happy Birthday, Blue!"